Schilling rudder: Concept

 The Schilling profile is designed to improve the effective lift generated by the rudder and hence improve the maneuverability of the craft, especially at slow speeds.
 The rudder is effective in both forward and reverse.
 It has been claimed that a Schilling rudder "combines the highest lateral forces with the best course stability.

 Use

 Like all rudders, the main effect of a Schilling rudder is to deflect the flow of water generated by the propeller.
-Schilling rudders are most commonly used on ships that are difficult to maneuver, particularly large ships such as container ships and oil tankers, slow-moving ships and boats, longer and narrower ships, or boats with slow-moving propellers.
+Schilling rudders are most commonly used on ships that are difficult to maneuver, particularly large ships such as container ships and oil tankers, slow-moving ships and barges, boat that are long and narrow, or boats with slow-moving propellers.

-Additionally, a twin-rudder configuration and/or a bow thruster can significantly contribute to the maneuverability of even the largest ships.
-When the rudders are at angles of 90 degrees or more to the direction of the propeller generated thrust, they can direct the thrust forward and provide a significant braking effect on the ship.
+Twin-rudder configuration

+The Schilling rudder is invariably used for single propeller vessels, which may also employ bow thrusters or even stern thrusters to contribute further to maneuverability.
+However, since any vessel with twin propellers is inherently more manoevrable than a single-prop vessel, it follows that a Schilling rudder may add little benefit.
+Some racing sailboats have twin rudders, but this is to allow better steering when heeled.
+Such yachts would typically have a small central folding propeller, whereby its twin rudders would receive no propwash, so having a pair of Schilling rudders would, again, be suoerfluous.